 We begin with three basic premises: 1.
 Belief matters, whether or not you believe.
 Politics, pop culture, high art, NASCAR — everything in this world is infused with concerns about the next.
 As journalists, as scholars, and as ordinary folks, we cannot afford to ignore the role of religious belief in shaping our lives.
 2. The press all too frequently fails to acknowledge religion, categorizing it as either innocuous spirituality or dangerous fanaticism, when more often it’s both and in between and just plain other.
 3. We deserve and need better coverage of religion: sharper thinking; deeper history; thicker description; basic theology; real storytelling. – Jeff Sharlet, 2003

-Kali Handelman comes to The Revealer having spent ten years in New York City studying religion, cultural studies, and media.
+Kali Handelman came to The Revealer in July 2013 having spent ten years in New York City studying religion, cultural studies, and media.
 She received her BA in cultural and media studies from Eugene Lang College The New School for Liberal Arts and her MA in religious studies from Columbia University.
 Along with her formal academic pursuits, she brings with her experience working in visual art and independent publishing.
 Running throughout her work are interests in literature, visual art, architecture, politics, law, and religion and an investment in exploring what these disciplines and categories have to offer one another.
 She views religion as a critical nexus for talking about politics, economics, representation, culture, technology, identity, and all of the other forces at work in forming communities and relationships.
 Kali is committed to continuing the work that The Revealer does to inform and engage readers and encourage conversation not only about religion, but also about what we talk about when we talk about religion.

 Kali can be contacted (and pitched!) at: firstname.lastname@example.org